India vs New Zealand Scoreboard | Taiwan News

-MANCHESTER, England (AP) — Scoreboard on Tuesday after the Cricket World Cup semifinal between India and New Zealand was abandoned for the day because of rain.
-Play will resume on Wednesday:
+MANCHESTER, England (AP) — Scoreboard Wednesday after the second day of the rain-delayed Cricket World Cup semifinal between India and New Zealand at Old Trafford:

 NEW ZEALAND